 - other educational tools;

 - reimbursement for classes; and

-- reimbursement toward infant car seats.
+- reimbursement towards infant car seats.

 You get the most out of the Better Beginnings program when you contact us in the first three months of your pregnancy.
 To get any benefits from Better Beginnings, you must actively participate.
-If you have questions, please call our customer service team at (800) 922-8778.
+If you have questions, please call customer service at the number on the back of your ID card.
 If you'd like to enroll online, or learn more about the program, please visit www.bcbsvt.com/betterbeginnings.

-Note:

-We may provide benefits through the Better Beginnings program for services that we do not generally cover.
+Note: We may provide benefits through the Better Beginnings program for services that we do not generally cover.
 (We explain these services in the packet you receive when you join Better Beginnings.)
 The fact that we provide special benefits in one instance does not obligate us to do so again.